 The Renee Foosaner Education Center is the home of the Foosaner Art Museum’s program of art classes and workshops.
 Located at 1520 Highland Avenue, across from the Foosaner Art Museum, the Renee Foosaner Education Center building is composed of both studio and gallery space.

 Studio art classes for all ages, and at levels ranging from beginner to expert, are offered at the Renee Foosaner Education Center regularly throughout the year.
-Whether you are a professional developing mastery in your practice, a beginner interested in finding a new medium, or parent interested in after-school classes, the Foosaner Education Center has a program to suit your needs.
+Whether you are a professional developing mastery in your practice, a beginner interested in finding a new medium, or caregiver interested in home school or after-school classes, the Foosaner Education Center has a program to suit your needs.

 Classes and workshops are taught by professional artists and art educators and relate to the museum’s Permanent Collection and changing selection of exhibitions.